eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/package.md

 <!-- try: -->
     shared package com.example.foo.bar;

-Conventionally this would be in a source file located in `<source-dir>/com/example/foo/bar/package.ceylon` where `<source-dir>` is the directory containing ceylon source code.
+This would be in the source file `<source-dir>/com/example/foo/bar/package.ceylon` where `<source-dir>` is the directory containing ceylon source code, conventionally `source`.

 ## Description